Who we are

 Current and new graduate students had a chance to socialize and enjoy Moe’s catering to kick off the beginning of a new semester.

 Fall Picnic, September Date TBD

 Phi Sigma members had a chance to socialize, enjoy food, play games, and get to know one another at our Fall Picnic, hosted at Dr. Gatto’s home this year.

 Members will have a chance to wind down after a long semester and enjoy food and beverages that each member contributes.

 For more information on upcoming social events contact the Phi Sigma Social Chair, Emily Harders

 Phi Sigma Research Symposium

-The 19th Annual Phi Sigma Research Symposium was held April 13th, 2019 at the Bloomington-Normal Marriott Hotel & Conference Center in Normal.
+The 23rd Annual Phi Sigma Research Symposium will be held on March 24th, 2023 from 8 am to 5pm at the Bloomington-Normal Marriot Hotel & Conference Center.